TeaClientMC/registry/README.md

 # registry
-A Public Registry of Mods/Texture-packs that are missing on CurseForge/Modrinth
+A Public Registry of Mods/Texturepacks/Profiles that are not avalible on modrinth/curseforge and servers to list from for TeaClient

 # Channels